 It just felt…unnatural.

-Here’s a picture of my garage from inside my kitchen.
-This photo hasn’t been modified at all and you can really see the difference between the warm lights that we’re used to and the bright-white 6500K lights that these fixtures put out.
+This photo, taken of my garage from inside my kitchen, hasn’t been modified.
+You can see the dramatic difference between the warm kitchen lights and the bright-white 6500K Barrina lights.

-One of the big benefits of a higher color temperature is that it brings things into a super-sharp focus so we can see details clearly.
-But using them exclusively as overhead lighting just feels unsettling.
+One reason to use a higher color temperature light is that it brings things into a super-sharp focus so we can see details clearly.

-For task lighting, workbench, or under-cabinet lighting you want something that brings intense focus to a specific area.
+You want something that brings intense focus to a specific area for task lighting, workbench, or under-cabinet lighting.

 Update: Amazing Under Cabinet Lights!

-This section wasn’t in my original review, but I wanted to provide a little update on where I’m using the Barrina LED lights and how they look.
+This section wasn’t in my original review, but I wanted to update you on where I’m using the Barrina LED lights and how they look.

-I did end up mounting one LED light underneath my Gladiator cabinets I couldn’t be happier.
+I ended up mounting one LED light underneath my Gladiator cabinets and couldn’t be happier.
 The light is small enough to be barely noticeable when it’s off and extremely bright when it’s on.

-I don’t want to give the impression that the light is invisible, because it’s not.
-You can definitely see it and that may bother some people.
-I’m not one of them though.
+I don’t want to give the impression that the light is invisible because it’s not.
+You can definitely see it, which may bother some people.

 I used some inexpensive magnets that I bought on Amazon to secure the mounting bracket to the bottom of the cabinet.
-That way I can always remove the light if I want to put it in a different location.
+That way, I can remove the light if I want to put it in a different location.

-Here’s where I really light the on\off switch mounted on the power cable.
-It puts the light’s controls at arm’s reach.
-It didn’t work for an overhead light use, but it definitely works here.
+The on\off switch is mounted on the power cable, which puts the light’s controls at arm’s reach.
+That design didn’t work for overhead light use, but it definitely works here.

 It’s tough to show just how bright these lights are, but they make a HUGE difference!

-I can also see the appeal for a lot of people using them as overhead garage lighting.
-The fixtures are almost invisible, put out a decent mount of light and are one of the least expensive lights out there.
+I can see why some people use them as overhead garage lighting.
+The fixtures are almost invisible and put out a decent amount of light while being one of the least expensive lights available.